-The authority/schedule is valid for 12 months but is restricted to the venue for which it has been issued.
-If the authority expires before the ceremony takes place or you wish to change the venue then new notices will have to be given and another statutory fee paid.
+The schedule is valid for 12 months but is restricted to the venue for which it has been issued.
+If the schedule expires before the ceremony takes place or you wish to change the venue then new notices will have to be given and another statutory fee paid.

 If either or both of you live in Scotland or Northern Ireland and wish to get married in England or Wales please contact the Register Office for further information and advice.